Most Kubernetes MCP servers shell out to kubectl. This one doesn’t.

 No Ingress, Service, or networking management tools.
 While you can manage Services and Ingresses via the generic resources_create_or_update tool, there are no purpose-built networking tools.
 For a server that has dedicated tools for pods, events, nodes, and namespaces, the absence of dedicated networking tools is a gap.

 Still v0.0.x.
-After 58 releases and 747 commits, the version number is still v0.0.58.
+After 60 releases and 843 commits, the version number is still v0.0.60.
 This signals that the maintainers consider the API unstable.
-Tool names, parameters, and behaviors may change between releases.
-For production deployments, pin your version carefully.
+The v0.0.58 metrics rename (mcp_k8s_mcp_) and v0.0.60’s GetTargets signature change are exactly the kind of breaking changes that v0.0.x versioning warns about.
+Pin your version carefully.

 No granular read-only permissions.
 Issue #568 requests fine-grained read-only controls — for example, read-only for Deployments but read-write for ConfigMaps.
 Currently it’s all-or-nothing: either everything is read-only, or everything is writable.
 The safety modes are good but blunt.